rsiebes/sshoc-nl-codemeta-generator/docs/codemeta_software_requirements.md

 ## Overview

 The `codemeta_software_requirements.py` module extracts software dependencies and requirements from a GitHub repository.
-It detects required libraries, packages, and external software dependencies across multiple programming languages and package managers.
+It detects required libraries, packages, and external software dependencies with version ranges, outputting SoftwareApplication objects according to CodeMeta 3.1 schema.

 ## Implementation Details